kiraleos/dissertation/src/dissertation.md

 Galaxy redshift is a fundamental astronomical property that describes the relative motion of a galaxy with respect to Earth.
 The redshift of a galaxy is measured by analyzing the spectrum of light emitted by the galaxy, which appears to be shifted towards longer wavelengths due to the Doppler effect.
 Redshift is a crucial parameter in astronomy, as it provides information about the distance, velocity, and evolution of galaxies.

-The redshift of a galaxy is measured in units of "$z$", which is defined as the fractional shift in the wavelength of light emitted by the galaxy.
+The redshift of a galaxy has no units, and is defined as the fractional shift in the wavelength of light emitted by the galaxy.
 Specifically, the redshift "$z$" is defined as:

 $$z = \frac{\lambda_{obsv} - \lambda_{emit}}{\lambda_{emit}}$$